gvwilson/sdxjs/systems-programming/index.md

 <%- include('/inc/multi.html', {pat: 'list-dir-function-defined.*', fill: 'sh slice.out'}) %>

-Nothing in this book will make sense if we don't understand the order in which [Node][node.js] executes the statements in this program (<f key="systems-programming-execution-order"></f>):
+Nothing that follows will make sense if we don't understand the order in which [Node][node.js] executes the statements in this program (<f key="systems-programming-execution-order"></f>):

 1. Execute the first line to load the `fs` library.

 1. Define a function of two parameters and assign it to `listContents`.
-    Remember, a function is just another kind of data.
+    (Remember, a function is just another kind of data.)
-    Instead of being made up of numbers, characters, or pixels, it is made up of instructions, but these are stored in memory like anything else.

 1. Get the name of the directory from the command-line arguments.